strongdm/cedar-rfcs/text/0080-datetime-extension.md

 ## Summary

-We currently support extension functions for IP addresses and decimal values.
+Cedar currently supports extension functions for IP addresses and decimal values.
-A popular request has been support for dates and times as well, but there are several complexities here (e.g., timezones and leap years) that have delayed work on this.
+A popular request has been support for dates and times as well, but there are several complexities here (e.g., timezones and leap years) that have delayed this.
-Recall that for anything we add to Cedar, we want to be able to formally model in Lean using our verification-guided development approach (see [this blog post](https://www.amazon.science/blog/how-we-built-cedar-with-automated-reasoning-and-differential-testing)).
+Recall that anything we add to Cedar, we want to be able to formally model in Lean using our verification-guided development approach (see [this blog post](https://www.amazon.science/blog/how-we-built-cedar-with-automated-reasoning-and-differential-testing)).
 We also want to support a decidable SMT-based analysis (see [this paper](https://dl.acm.org/doi/10.1145/3649835)).
 The goal of this RFC is to narrow in on a set of date/time related features that are useful in practice, but still feasible to implement in Cedar given these constraints.